by Kathy Ross

 - Organic Valley Dairy Cooperative, milk, cheese, yogurt, locally purchased

-- Mission Mountain Eggs, Mission Valley, Mt. organic eggs, local health food stores
+- Mission Mountain Eggs, Mission Valley, Montana, organic eggs, local health food stores

 - Frey Vineyards, California, organic wine, online

-- Center for Native Plants, Whitefish, Mt, native plant nursery
+- Center for Native Plants, Whitefish, Montana, native plant nursery

-- Spring Brook Ranch, Kalispell, Tibetan Yak meat, Forestry products
+- Spring Brook Ranch, Kalispell, Montana, Tibetan Yak meat, Forestry products

 - Audubon Certified Ranching “Hay Mama Cattle Ranch” online

-- Western Sustainability Exchange (WSE), Mt. beef, goat, pork, grains, fruit, bison, poultry, online
+- Western Sustainability Exchange (WSE), Montana beef, goat, pork, grains, fruit, bison, poultry, online

-- Fat Robin Orchard and Farm, Polson, Mt.
+- Fat Robin Orchard and Farm, Polson, Montana.
 (WSE) organic cherries, apples

 - Patagonia, clothing, locally purchased

-- RBM Wood products, Columbia Falls, artisan quality wood products.
+- RBM Wood products, Columbia Falls, Montana, artisan quality wood products.